alexandrosfloros/Combinational-Logic/README.md

 # Overview

-This is an application used to analyse logic circuits and help solve a variety of problems in combinational logic using a different range of inputs for up to 4 variables.
+This is an application used to analyse logic circuits and help solve a variety of problems in combinational logic using different inputs for up to 4 variables.

 # Motivation